 These courses may be taken at Duke, at UNC, in Study Abroad programs, or may be approved transfer courses taken after secondary school at another accredited college or university.

-Language courses in fulfillment of the co-requisite can begin at any level.
+Language courses can begin at any level.

 Students are encouraged to study a rare or indigenous language relevant to their region concentration if they have such an opportunity (e.g. in a study abroad program).
 Although such a language may be difficult to maintain, it may count toward the four course requirement in combination with another language that counts toward the region.